rahulmcs/csvreaderwriter/README.md

 Build Instructions
 ===============
 The project uses gradle to build the java source files into a jar library and maven to push the generated jar artifacts to the maven local repository.
 Having maven and gradle already configured on your system is therefore a pre-requisite.
-It would also be simplest to pull the code locally from github and open it using IntelliJ which has in-built support for gradle and maven.
+It would also be simplest to install IntelliJ which has in-built support for gradle and maven.

+Steps to follow:
+1. On the mac command line (not tested on windows), clone the repository as `git clone git@github.com:rahulmcs/csvreaderwriter.git`.
+You may need to install git command line tools if not present.
+2. `cd cvsreaderwriter`
-On the mac command line (not tested on windows), simply issue `./gradlew uploadArchives` command which will build the library and publish the artifact to the local maven repository with following details:
+3. `./gradlew uploadArchives`.
+This will build the library and publish the artifact to the local maven repository with following details:

 `Group Id: 'com.CSV'`